Purpose

 Focus Area 1: Academic Achievement

 Members of the fraternity and sorority community at Iowa will strive for excellence in their academic endeavors.
 Organizations will provide support for academic achievement of chapter members to ensure their individual and collective intellectual development and academic success.
-The following standards will be used to evaluate each chapter’s progress toward excellence in academic achievement:
+The following standards will be used to evaluate each chapter’s progress toward excellence in academic achievement.

-Academic Achievement PlanChapter does not submit or implement an Academic Achievement PlanChapter submits and implements an Academic Achievement Plan and reports their progressChapter submits and implements an Academic Achievement Plan that challenges members to strive for academic success, provides scholastic support, and recognizes improvement and excellence in academic performance and reports their progress
+1.aAcademic Achievement PlanChapter does not submit or implement an Academic Achievement PlanChapter submits and implements an Academic Achievement PlanChapter submits and implements an Academic Achievement Plan that challenges members to strive for academic success, provides scholastic support, and recognizes improvement and excellence in academic performance

-Chapter Semester GPA at or above peer group average1Below peer group averageAt peer group averageExceeds peer group average
+1.bChapter Semester GPA at or above peer group average1Below peer group averageAt peer group averageExceeds peer group average

-Chapter Semester GPA at or above average compared to previous year (fall to fall and spring to spring comparison)Below previous chapter semester averageAt previous chapter semester averageExceeds previous chapter semester average
+1.cChapter Semester GPA at or above average compared to previous year (fall to fall and spring to spring comparison)Below previous chapter semester averageAt previous chapter semester averageExceeds previous chapter semester average

-Chapter Percentage of Members on Dean’s List and President’s ListBelow the all-university percentage of undergraduate students on the combined Dean’s List and President’s ListAt the all-university percentage of undergraduate students on the combined Dean’s List and President’s ListAbove the all-university percentage of undergraduate students on the combined Dean’s List and President’s List
+1.dChapter Percentage of Members on Dean’s List and President’s ListBelow the all-university percentage of undergraduate students on the combined Dean’s List and President’s ListAt the all-university percentage of undergraduate students on the combined Dean’s List and President’s ListAbove the all-university percentage of undergraduate students on the combined Dean’s List and President’s List

-Chapter New Member Semester GPA at or above peer group average2Below peer group averageAt peer group averageExceeds peer group average
+1.eChapter New Member Semester GPA at or above peer group average2Below peer group averageAt peer group averageExceeds peer group average

-1,2 Sororities will be compared to the all-women’s GPA.
-Fraternities will be compared to the all-men’s GPA.
+1,2 Fraternities will be compared to the all-men’s GPA.
+Sororities will be compared to the all-women’s GPA.

 Reporting

-Academic Achievement PlanEngage FormMarch 1
+Academic Achievement Plan (1.a)Engage FormMarch 1

 Focus Area 2: Campus and Community Involvement

 Members in the fraternity and sorority community will participate in activities that help them to build positive relationships and learn about various areas and individuals throughout the Iowa and Iowa City community.
-The following standards will be used to evaluate each chapter’s progress toward excellence in campus and community involvement:
+The following standards will be used to evaluate each chapter’s progress toward excellence in campus and community involvement.

-StandardOpportunity for GrowthMeets StandardExceeds Standard
+ItemStandardOpportunity for GrowthMeets StandardExceeds Standard

-Chapter engages in university or Iowa City community events focused on campus pride and traditions, career and academic enhancement, and creating a welcoming and respective campus environment (i.e. Homecoming, Dance Marathon, Thursday on the Terrace, Career Fair, Day of Dialogue etc…)3Chapter does not engage in at least 2 university or Iowa City community events with 80% of its membership participating between the number of eventsChapter engages in at least 2 university or Iowa City community events with 80% of its membership participating between the number of eventsChapter engages in at least 2 university or Iowa City community events with 100% of its membership participating between the number of events
+2.aChapter engages in university or Iowa City community events focused on campus pride and traditions, career and academic enhancement, and creating a welcoming and respective campus environment (i.e. Homecoming, Dance Marathon, Thursdays at the IMU, Career Fair, Day of Dialogue, Engagement Fair/Fest, Taste of Iowa City etc…)3Chapter does not engage in at least 2 university or Iowa City community events with 80% of its membership participating between the total number of eventsChapter engages in at least 2 university or Iowa City community events with 80% of its membership participating between the total number of eventsChapter engages in at least 2 university or Iowa City community events with 100% of its membership participating between the total number of events

-Chapter members participate in student organizations, campus leadership opportunities, or challenging academic activities outside of their fraternity or sorority each semester (i.e. student organizations, new student orientation, resident assistant, USG, internship, undergraduate research, work study)Less than 70% of the chapter’s members participates in involvement opportunities outside of their fraternity or sororityAt least 70% of the chapter’s membership participates in involvement opportunities outside of their fraternity or sorority each semesterAt least 85% of the chapter’s membership participates in involvement opportunities outside of their fraternity or sorority each semester
+2.bChapter members participate in student organizations, campus leadership opportunities, or challenging academic activities outside of their fraternity or sorority each semester (i.e. student organizations, new student orientation, resident assistant, USG, internship, undergraduate research, work study)Less than 70% of the chapter’s membership participates in involvement opportunities outside of their fraternity or sororityAt least 70% of the chapter’s membership participates in involvement opportunities outside of their fraternity or sorority each semesterAt least 85% of the chapter’s membership participates in involvement opportunities outside of their fraternity or sorority each semester

 3 Events requiring chapter participation to meet governing council obligations are excluded.
 Organization meetings or events primarily sponsored by fraternities, sororities, or governing councils also do not fulfill this standard.
 Iowa athletic events will not be considered.